Blank Space: Adaptive Causal Coding for Streaming Communications Over Multi-Hop Networks: System Model and Preliminaries

 \subsection{System Model}

-Consider a multi-hop real-time slotted communication system with $N$ nodes, ranging from node $0$ (source) to node $N-1$ (destination).
+Consider \rg{the network layer, or more generally any layer operating at the packet level,} of a multi-hop real-time slotted communication system with $N$ nodes, ranging from node $0$ (source) to node $N-1$ (destination).
 Each pair of adjacent nodes $(n, n+1)$ communicates over a directional noisy forward channel, denoted as $e_n$, for $n \in \{ 0,1,...,N-2 \}$.
-A noiseless feedback channel, $f_n$, used to send acknowledgments, is available in the reverse direction.
-This multi-hop network is illustrated in Fig~\ref{fig:network}.
-At each time slot $t < T$, node $n$ can transmit a packet over its forward channel $e_n$, where $T>0$ is the time horizon.
-These forward channels are modeled as i.i.d.
-Binary Erasure Channels (BECs) - For each channel $e_n$, packets are either perfectly received with probability $1-\epsilon_n$, or completely erased with probability $\epsilon_n$ at any time slot $t \leq T$.
+A noiseless\footnote{\rg{The noiseless-feedback assumption may be relaxed, e.g., via cumulative feedback~\cite{malak2019tiny} over noisy channels.
+Since the feedback is binary and can be transmitted at a low rate, the resulting increase in slot duration is minimal and does not significantly affect system performance.}} feedback channel, $f_n$, used to send acknowledgments, is available in the reverse direction.
+This multi-hop network is illustrated in Fig.~\ref{fig:network}. \rg{Time is slotted and indexed by $t \in \{0,1,\dots,T-1\}$, where $T \in \mathbb{N}$ denotes the finite time horizon.
+At each time slot $t$, node $n$ can transmit a packet over its forward channel $e_n$. } These forward channels are modeled as i.i.d. packet-level Binary Erasure Channels (BECs)\footnote{Following~\cite{cohen2020adaptive,cohen2020adaptiveMH}, we adopt the BEC terminology.
+Related literature also refers to similar packet-level abstractions as erasure or packet erasure channels~\cite{karzand2015fec,shi2013whether}.} - For each channel $e_n$, packets are either perfectly received with probability $1-\epsilon_n$, or completely erased with probability $\epsilon_n$ at any time slot $t < T$.
 The corresponding channel rates in the asymptotic regime where $T \rightarrow \infty$ are $r_n = 1- \epsilon_n$, the capacity of the BEC channel \cite{PacketBEC}.